 Simply put, it means the Senate must take action and begin the confirmation of all pending nominees: 5 that are pending for the appellate courts, as well as the 55 that are pending for the district courts.

 Give now.
-Let’s make history by helping the administration confirm more excellent judges who will defend the Constitution and religious liberty!
+Join First Liberty’s efforts to help confirm more excellent judges who will defend the Constitution and religious liberty!